 Windows 10 will load only Kernel mode drivers signed digitally by the Dev Portal.
 However, the changes will affect only the new installations of the operating system with Secure Boot on.
 The non-upgraded fresh installations would require drivers signed by Microsoft.

-However, if you wish you can disable Driver Signature enforcement.
+At times you may receove a message – Windows requires a Digitally Signed Driver.
+If you wish you can disable Driver Signature enforcement.
 Let us see how to do it.

 Disable Driver Signature enforcement on Windows 10

 Hold down the Shift key while choosing the “Restart” option in Windows.
 Your computer will restart with Advanced Options.
 From the list of options displayed, select the “Troubleshoot” tile.